sloretz/scripts-and-stuff/README.md

 python3 ./make_repos_gist/setup.py install
 ```

-After installing, put a githup API key in the system keyring that is capable of creating gists.
+After installing, put a github API key in the system keyring that is capable of creating gists.

 ```
 # This will prompt for a 'password'.
 Paste the github api token.